youshen-lim/llama-tinker-lora-newsletter/docs/EVALUATION_METHODOLOGY.md

 ## Overview

-This document describes the comprehensive evaluation framework used to assess the fine-tuned LoRA models for news content analysis.
+This document describes the comprehensive evaluation framework used to assess the fine-tuned LoRA models for newsletter analysis.
 The evaluation combines **basic quantitative metrics** with **advanced semantic metrics** to provide a holistic view of model performance.

 ---